 Dead Drop

 The so-called dead drop is one of the most straightforward ways rake is collected.
 With this practice, the button player pays a set amount before the start of the poker hand.
-Even if you fold without participating, you will still lose the rake size.
+Even if you fold without participating, you still lose the rake size in a dead drop.

 Fixed Fee

 With the traditional rake collection, winning users tend to pay the most.
 However, after many complaints from the most successful players, the fixed fee rake was introduced in many poker rooms.
 With it, every player pays a fixed fee when sitting at the table.
-And that’s how the rake burden is evenly distributed.
+Winners or not, that’s how the rake burden is evenly distributed around all game participants.

 Time Collection

 Some online casinos might not have the above rake collection methods.
 As a result, many players simply sat at the tables for hours while avoiding most of the hands.
 Well, the timed rake was introduced as the solution to make these types of individuals more engaged.
-Time collection is usually set at around 30 minutes, making users pay fixed fees.
+It is usually set as a half-hour collection, making users pay fixed fees.

-You may have engaged in poker tournaments without realizing you had paid rakes upon entry.
-The amount is fixed based on the type of tournament, whether Sit & Go Omaha or Texas Hold Em.
-You can expect a 5% to 20% rake to be taken out of the entry fee.
+You may have engaged in poker events without realising you had paid tournament fees upon entry.
+The amount is fixed based on the type of poker tournaments, whether Sit & Go Omaha or Texas Hold Em.
+You can expect a 5% to 20% rake to be taken out of tournament buy-in.

 No Rake

 Of course, the best-case scenario will always be to play poker without any rake.
-This will potentially increase your winnings and delight in the game.
-To play poker without a rake, you can join some specific reduced-rake tournaments or play freerolls, where there are no additional fees.
+This will potentially increase your winnings and delight in the game if your poker strategy turns out to be effective.
+To play poker without a rake, you can join some specific reduced-rake poker tournaments or play freerolls, where there are no additional fees.

-How Does Rake Impact the Results of Your Poker Game?
+How Does Rake Impacts the Results of Your Poker Game?

 Let’s say you take down the opponent immediately.
-The rake you have to pay will be $5.
-If you win a few more similar hands, you might end up paying more than $30, which is 20% of your initial bankroll!
+The rake you have to pay will be (5% of $50 = $5).
+Even when winning a few hands like these, you might have paid more than $30, which is 20% of your initial bankroll!

-You can compare this to high-rollers who usually have to pay less than 5% of their bankroll throughout the game because of the usual rake limits.
-That’s why you must always be aware of the poker rake in your card room and develop your strategy accordingly.
+You can compare this to high-rollers, who usually have to pay less than 5% of their bankroll throughout the game because of the usual rake limits.
+That’s why you must always be aware of how much rake you need to pay in your card room and develop your strategy accordingly.

-Tips to Pay Less Rake and Increase Your Winnings
+Tips to Pay Less Poker Rake and Increase Your Winnings

-Of course, rake might be new to you at the moment, but it’s not something exclusive and new to the poker world.
+Of course, rake might be new to you at the moment, but it’s not something exclusive and new to the poker world, both when it comes to online and live cash games.

 Tournaments